hashicorp/terraform-provider-azurerm/website/docs/d/public_ips.html.markdown

 ## Argument Reference

 * `resource_group_name` - (Required) Specifies the name of the resource group.
+* `attached` - (Required) Whether to return public IPs that are attached or not.
 * `minimum_count` - (Optional) Specifies the minimum number of IP addresses that must be available, otherwise an error will be raised.

 ## Attributes Reference

-* `ids` - A list of public IP address resource IDs.
+* `public_ips` - A list of public IP addresses.
+Each public IP is represented by a map containing the following keys; public_ip_address_id, name, fqdn, domain_name_label, ip_address.
+Note that if the public IP is unassigned then some values may be empty.